tomhrr/dale/doc/1-4-variables.md

 user-level code.
 It is primarily intended for use in control flow macros and similar, such as `for`, `while` and `let`.

+Variables defined outside of procedures may be initialised using arbitrary expressions, including expressions that cause side effects.
+These expressions are evaluated at compile time, rather than runtime.
+If such a variable has a value that must be determined at runtime, then that has to be handled by way of a function call at runtime.

 ### Local type deduction

 If a variable definition includes a `{value}`, the `{type}` may be set